section-engineering-education/engineering-education/content/articles/simulating-a-simple-epidemic-spreading-process-on-graphs/index.md

 ---
 Graphs are structures that represent a set of objects and the relations between them.
 <!--more-->
 Formally, we say the objects are the vertices or nodes and the relations are the edges or links.
-We can often see graphs *“appearing”* around us.
+We can often see graphs *appearing* around us.

 For example:
 - vertices are cities and edges are roads that directly connect two cities;
 - vertices are pages on the Web and edges are links that connect two pages;
 - vertices are people and edges are the friendships between two individuals.

 Those are just some of the applications of graphs — the list is huge.

 We usually represent graphs visually drawing the vertices as circles and the edges as lines connecting two circles.

 For example:

 ![graph-example](/engineering-education/simulating-a-simple-epidemic-spreading-process-on-graphs/graph0.png)
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#/media/File:6n-graf.svg)